RandomSearch18/a-level-project/docs/readme.md

 Note that the routing engine is avoiding Brown Lane because the pavements mapped as tags on the road aren't considered yet, so it's treated as a road where the carriageway has to be walked along.

 I showed this comparison to Ili, who was happy with the progress being made.
 He commented that since it's just been raining, a route along pavements would be preferable to one through the park, although on the other hand, a dog walker may still prefer the park.
+He asked if the routing app would give multiple possible routes or not, and I told him that this wasn't something I had planned.
 He looked forward to seeing further improvements.

 ##### Implementing sidewalk tag parsing